getlago/lago-docs/docs/guide/14_testing-integration.md

 ---
-sidebar_position: 13
+sidebar_position: 14
 ---

-# Integration Testing
+# Integration testing
 This step-by-step integration guide will help you get started with Lago.

 ## Foreword